A conference of hell.

 And that was a meeting…

-As I am writing this conclusion thoughts keep rushing to my head on how much of fools we have been all collectively been?
+As I am writing these conclusion thoughts keep rushing to my head on how much of fools we have been all collectively been?
 It was an unbelievable situation that kept deteriorating like a snowball…

-It was one of those indescribable moments that one only sees on TV scandal in Parliaments such as Jordan when members start attacking.
+It was one of those incredible moments that one only sees on TV scandal in Parliaments such as Jordan when members start attacking.
 With Margaret filmed by all those cameras, images projected on the huge screen above the stage, as she roared to the stage where Bernadette was quietly seated, like an outraged monster with her somehow selective angelic Margaret dresses to be stopped by many male and security people who with great difficulty succeeded in taking her away from ramming on Bernadette.
 It was too late of course since she assaulted Bernadette physically for the second time in the last two days, this time even more publicly than the first.
-Not to mention the unlimited verbal curses, accusations and threats.
-Of course anyone who doesn’t follow her order becomes a racist even if he/she are black /colored South Africans and spies….
-In this case as I will soon become….
+Not to mention the unlimited verbal curses, accusations, and threats.
+Of course, anyone who doesn’t follow her order becomes a racist even if he/she are black /colored South Africans and spies….
+In this case, as I will soon become….

-The outcome of that meeting still didn’t give answers, however it aroused the suspicions on the no reimbursement that was supposed to be done many hours before.
+The outcome of that meeting still didn’t give answers.
+However, it aroused the suspicions on the no reimbursement that was supposed to be done many hours before.

-Things were just becoming more and more critical and I was just thinking of how much money I had left.
+Things were just becoming more and more critical, and I was just thinking of how much money I had left.
 I was afraid to go to an ATM that will make me realize that I can withdraw money, and I kept positive thinking of the assurances of my friend Ibrahim who kept telling me that money is the last thing I should worry about.
 The idea of being with no money in a Margaret land became hollow each passing moment.

 Wednesday; via de la Rosa.
 Last day of the conference.
 It was unofficial that there will be no money.
 But yet officially they kept saying it will be at the end of the day.
-Margaret of course was in the bank, or coming with the bank, suitcases of money… All on the way.
+Margaret, of course, was in the bank or coming with the bank, suitcases of money… All on the way.

-Panic was the word of the day as some participants not only didn’t have money to pay the hotel, but also had only one-way ticket flights.
+Panic was the word of the day as some participants not only didn’t have money to pay the hotel but also had only one-way ticket flights.
 They were practically locked in.

 The conference was still adjourning when John decides to go and check and in a way put some pressure.
 We were all now thinking of what we will be doing for the next few days, which we were promised to make some sightseeing to Benin, which luckily didn’t work because it was going to be another journey to revisit hell.

-Driving for six non-stop hours to see Margaret’s hometown (of course she didn’t tell us that) with all the check points and people crossing in middle of highways like foxes appearing suddenly from the sides of the wood wasn’t the best thing that could have happened to our already overwhelming experience.
+Driving for six non-stop hours to see Margaret’s hometown (of course she didn’t tell us that) with all the checkpoints and people crossing in the middle of highways like foxes appearing suddenly from the sides of the wood wasn’t the best thing that could have happened to our already overwhelming experience.
 Not to mention that, despite its ancient history, there was simply nothing left in that state, not only that, it was one of the worse places known for human trafficking and mobs.